Bialynicki-Birula theory, Morse-Bott theory, and resolution of singularities for analytic spaces: Algebraic, analytic, and expected dimensions for analytic spaces

-We now use Lemma \ref{lem:Krull_dimension_quotient_ring} to show that expected dimension gives a lower bound for the algebraic dimension of a point in an analytic space.
+We use Lemma \ref{lem:Krull_dimension_quotient_ring} to show that expected dimension gives a lower bound for the algebraic dimension of a point in an analytic space.

-\begin{lem}[Algebraic dimension greater than or equal to expected dimension at a point in an analytic space] Let $(X,\sO_X)$ be an analytic space over $\KK=\RR$ or $\CC$ in the sense of Definition \ref{defn:Analytic_space}.
+\begin{lem}[Algebraic dimension greater than or equal to expected dimension at a point in an analytic space] Let $(X,\sO_X)$ be an analytic space over $\KK=\RR$ or $\CC$ as in Definition \ref{defn:Analytic_space}.
 If $p \in X$ is a point, then